blackbird806/LittleBirdBlog/_posts/2020-04-29-What-I-like-about-D.md

 }
 ```

-This code will print 7 at compile time and 5 at run time, the same function can be used both at compile time and at runtime without any specifiers unlike C++.
+This code will print 7 at compile time and 5 at run time, the same function can be used both at compile time and at run time without any specifiers unlike C++.

-### The true power of D metaprogramming
+## The true power of D metaprogramming

-I see you, saying "yeah theses features are great, but C++ have them too".
+I see you, saying "yeah, theses features are great, but C++ has them too."
 Now I'll show you why D metaprogramming is so powerfull and why C++ is a way behind D in this domain.

-String mixins.
+### String mixins
 With string mixin D can compiles an arbitrary string as D code __At compile time__.

 ```d